Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Applications to ortho-disjunctive systems

 \end{defn}

-Note that in the case where $g$ is continuously differentiable at $\bar x$, MPEC-RCPLD recovers the one defined in Guo et. al \cite[Definition 3.4]{gly1}.
-By applying our MPODC constraint qualifications to MPECs, we obtain MPEC-CRCQ (Hoheisel et al. \cite[Definition 2.4]{hks13}), MPEC-RCRCQ (Guo et al. \cite[Definition 3.4]{gly1}), MPEC-ERCPLD/MPEC-{$\tilde{r}$CPLD}(Guo et al. \cite[Definition 5.2]{gzl}, Chieu and Lee \cite[Definition 3.1]{cl14}) and MPEC-CPLD.
-MPEC-CPLD we obtained is the same with the one defined in Ye and Zhang \cite[Definition 2.2(d)]{yz14}, which is weaker than the original one given in Hoheisel et al. \cite[Definition 3.2]{hks12}.
+Note that when the nonsmooth inequality constraints are omitted, MPEC-RCPLD recovers the one defined in Guo et. al \cite[Definition 3.4]{gly1}.
+By applying our MPODC constraint qualifications to MPECs, the MPEC-CRCQ (Hoheisel et al. \cite[Definition 2.4]{hks13}), MPEC-RCRCQ (Guo et al. \cite[Definition 3.4]{gly1}), MPEC-ERCPLD/MPEC-{$\tilde{r}$CPLD} (Guo et al. \cite[Definition 5.2]{gzl}, Chieu and Lee \cite[Definition 3.1]{cl14}) and MPEC-CPLD can be derived.
+MPEC-CPLD we obtained is the same with the one defined in Ye and Zhang \cite[Definition 2.2(d)]{yz14}, which is weaker than or equal to the original one given in Hoheisel et al. \cite[Definition 3.2]{hks12}.
 Our MPEC-CPLD is neither implied or implies MPEC-{$\tilde{r}$CPLD}/MPEC-ERCPLD or MPEC-rRCPLD (Chieu and Lee \cite[Definition 3.1]{cl13}).
-But our MPEC-PRCPLD is weaker than MPEC-ERCPLD since no sign condition (\ref{mpec3}) is required for {MPEC-ECPLD} to hold.
+But our MPEC-PRCPLD is weaker than or equal to MPEC-ERCPLD since no sign condition (\ref{mpec3}) is required for {MPEC-ECPLD} to hold.
 We summarize the relationship among various related constraint qualifications in Figure 4.

-Guo et al. \cite[Theorem 5.1]{gzl} {showed} that MPEC-RCPLD together with the strict complementarity condition implies the existence of the local error bound.
-In this paper, by virtue of Theorem \ref{xierr}, we have shown that MPEC-PRCPLD is a sufficient condition for the local error bound.
+Guo et al. \cite[Theorem 5.1]{gzl} {showed} that MPEC-RCPLD together with the strict complementarity condition implies the the error bound property.
+In this paper, by virtue of Theorem \ref{xierr}, we have shown that MPEC-PRCPLD is sufficient for the local error bound.
 But MPEC-PRCPLD is stronger than MPEC-RCPLD.
 Hence to our knowledge, the question whether or not MPEC-RCPLD (without any extra assumption such as the strict complementarity condition) would be sufficient for the error bound property is still open.